Public Meetings and Hearings

 The Boulder County Comprehensive Plan (BCCP) is the county’s primary policy document to guide land use and related decision making in unincorporated Boulder County.

-Staff in Boulder County Community Planning & Permitting are working with Boulder County Parks & Open Space to update the mapping information associated with the Environmental Resources Element of the Boulder County Comprehensive Plan.
-Staff is not proposing any change to the policies of the Environmental Resources Element.
-However, the proposed map modifications are related to the Comprehensive Plan and will include:
+Staff in Boulder County Community Planning & Permitting worked with Boulder County Parks & Open Space to update the mapping information associated with the Environmental Resources Element of the Boulder County Comprehensive Plan.
+Staff did not propose any changes to the policies of the Environmental Resources Element.
+However, the proposed map modifications are related to the Comprehensive Plan and included:

 - Displaying environmental resource information in municipalities and county subdivisions on official maps to provide a more comprehensive understanding of resources within the geographic boundaries of the county;